TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 ### [Unit Commitment Constraints](@id uc-constraints)

+Production and conversion assets within the set $\mathcal{A}^{\text{uc}}$ will contain the unit commitment constraints in the model.
+These constraints are based on the work of [Morales-España et al. (2013)](https://ieeexplore.ieee.org/document/6485014) and [Morales-España et al. (2014)](https://ieeexplore.ieee.org/document/6514884).

+The current version of the code only incorporates a basic unit commitment version of the constraints (i.e., utilizing only the unit commitment variable $v^{\text{units on}}$).
+However, upcoming versions will include more detailed constraints, incorporating startup and shutdown variables.

 For the unit commitment constraints, we define the following expression for the flow that is above the minimum operating point of the asset:

 ```math